We Still Need the Green Line!

 by Bob Fleming

 In early 2006 work was to begin on a monorail line linking West Seattle and Ballard to Downtown Seattle.
-The line was to open in 2010, so later this year people in those areas would have enjoyed the benefits of high-speed transit.
-People in West Seattle would be enjoying a quick trip Downtown even though the Viaduct gets torn down.
+The line was scheduled to open in 2010.
+So if the project had been completed as scheduled, people in those areas would now be enjoying the benefits of high-speed transit.
+People in West Seattle would be enjoying a quick trip Downtown, even when the Alaskan Way Viaduct is closed for various reasons.
 People in Ballard could be getting downtown in a few minutes, bypassing congestion on 15th Ave.
 W. and Elliott Ave.
 W., and never getting delayed by the Ballard Bridge opening.

-But the project was underfunded and in mid-2005 the financing plan put forth by the Monorail Board was very controversial and resulted in public opposition.
-The opponents of the monorail took advantage of this setback to launch a very negative mass confusion campaign, and a confused and skeptical public voted in favor of killing the project.
+But inadequate financing and alleged poor management resulted in serious problems and resulted in public opposition.
+The opponents of the monorail took advantage of this setback to launch a very negative mass confusion campaign, and in November 2005 a confused and skeptical public voted in favor of killing the project, just a few months before the scheduled start of construction.
+It is important to note that the project was killed not due to poor design, but rather to political and financial problems.

 I think that it is time for people to get together and encourage the construction of the Green Line monorail as soon as possible in order to meet the increasing need for this service.

-I think that essentially the Green Line should be built according to the design proposed in mid-2005, with the following changes: There should be no single-tracked section, rather double-track for the entire line; instead of the route through the Seattle Center and down 5th Ave., it should go straight down 2nd Ave. from Key Arena; provision should be made for longer trains in the future; there should be parking provided at stations; and the Key Arena Station should provide for connection to the Seattle Center Monorail.
+I think that essentially the Green Line should be built according to the design proposed in mid-2005, with the following changes: There should be no single-tracked section, rather double-track for the entire line; instead of the route through the Seattle Center and down 5th Ave., it should go straight down 2nd Ave. from Key Arena; provision should be made for longer trains in the future; there should be parking provided at stations except Downtown; and the Key Arena Station should provide for connection to an extended Seattle Center Monorail.

-Click here for details on my plan and Click here for my proposal for a new Seattle Center Monorail.
+Click here for details about my plan Click here for my proposal for a new Seattle Center Monorail.

 ©2008 Robert M. Fleming Jr.